-Speaking with new companies and startups, Daniels found "they weren't paranoid enough" with their third-party vendor management, particularly with the cloud.
+Speaking with new companies and startups, Drew Daniels, CISO at Druva, found "they weren't paranoid enough" with their third-party vendor management, particularly with the cloud, he said during the panel.
 Organizations assume their partnership with their cloud provider offers more security than it actually does.

 But Daniels tells these newer companies, cloud security management is still their responsibility.

 When information sharing among peers, O'Keefe found breaking down the dwell time in a ransomware attack is an indicator of a strain's strategy that could change containment practices.

 "Are they using your finely-tuned systems that you use for deployments against you?
 That would be the first place I look," he said.
 O'Keefe doesn't want to "start cleaning stuff" just to have it start "breaking behind me."

 But CISOs aren't in the technology business, according to Towers.
 CISOs are in risk mitigation, which is meant to "force business leaders into tough priority decisions," he said.
 It's difficult for CISOs to argue for a triaged restoration plan or for technology best suited for prevention.

 "I would far rather have something that's not as good capably if I had wider coverage," said Towers.
 "Don't be good at explaining what you could do if you had more resources.
 Become an expert explaining exactly what you can do with the resource you have."